NilsIrl/dockerc/README.md

 $ zig-out/bin/dockerc --image docker-daemon:mysherlock-image:latest --output sherlock_bin
 ```

-Skopeo is used to loading images, for other locations refer to [its documentation][1].
+Skopeo is used for loading images, for other locations refer to [its documentation][1].

 ## Features